Autodesk/sydevs/user_manual/atomic_nodes.md

     port<flow, output, duration> idle_dt_output;  // idle duration
 ```

+Ports are declared in essentially the same manner regardless of whether the node is an atomic node, a function node (flow ports only), a composite node, or a collection node.
 It is possible for a node to have more than one port of the same type, and no ports of a different type.
-For example, the [building_dynamics_node.h](https://github.com/Autodesk/sydevs/blob/master/src/examples/demo/building7m/building_dynamics_node.h) from the [building7m](https://github.com/Autodesk/sydevs/tree/master/src/examples/demo/building7m) project has 5 flow input ports, 2 message output ports, and no ports of the other two types.
+The composite node [building_dynamics_node.h](https://github.com/Autodesk/sydevs/blob/master/src/examples/demo/building7m/building_dynamics_node.h), from the [building7m](https://github.com/Autodesk/sydevs/tree/master/src/examples/demo/building7m) project, has 5 flow input ports, 2 message output ports, and no ports of the other two types, as can be seen below.

 ```cpp
     port<flow, input, thermodynamic_temperature> initial_temperature_input;